tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

   - requirejs

 ---
-I&#8217;m reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
+I'm reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
 The larger or more complex a project, the more important it is to be able to modularize the code.
 Modules provide organization, ensure script loading order is correct, and enable dependency injection for cleaner unit testing.
 AngularJS brings a built-in ability to define modules and inject dependencies.
-With Knockout, we&#8217;ll look at using [RequireJS][1], and AMD packages.
+With Knockout, we'll look at using [RequireJS][1], and AMD packages.

 <div style="background-color: #eeeeee; padding: 1em;">
   This is the sixth of eight posts looking at the capabilities of knockout and Angular.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-introduction-1" title="AngularJS vs Knockout - Introduction">introduction post</a>, I outlined the capabilities that I am evaluating for.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-templating-5" title="AngularJS vs Knockout - Templating">fifth post</a>, I looked at templating.
 This post explores defining modules and dependency injection.